NCCC General & Tournament Rules

 b) After 2 years’ play the CT Controller may give players a minimum of 6 weeks’ notice of adjudication.

 a) Members shall be placed in order according to the points scored.
-Where there are equal points and games, the player with the fewer losses shall be placed higher.
+Where there are equal points the player with the fewer losses shall be placed higher.
+If losses are also equal players shall be ordered alphabetically but shall remain of equal standing.

 b) The points shall be computed according to Rule 4 from the latest 20 games finished in the order in which they are received by the CT Pairings & Results Secretary.